aws/aws-lc/tool/README.md

 | ossl3_bm | -DOPENSSL3_INSTALL_DIR |

 ### Expected Directory Structure
 Additionally, the benchmarking tools expects specific directory structures for the provided install locations for each library.
-Each package should have it's own instructions for proividing an install directory, and once installed to that directory you can simply use the appropriate `INSTALL_DIR` flag to point the benchmarking tool to it.
+Each package should have its own instructions for proividing an install directory, and once installed to that directory you can simply use the appropriate `INSTALL_DIR` flag to point the benchmarking tool to it.

 **AWS-LC**
 ```